 On July 9, 2002, the Bush Administration imposed sanctions under the Iran-Iraq Arms Nonproliferation Act of 1992 (in the first use of this law), as well as the AECA and EAA (as amended by the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991), on eight PRC entities (including those previously sanctioned) for "knowingly and materially" contributing to Iran's chemical weapons program, according to the State Department.
 The Administration did not impose sanctions under the Iran-Iraq Act on the PRC government.
 The Washington Times (July 19, 2002) reported that the transfers took place between September 2000 and October 2001.
-The DCI's January 2003 report said that, in the second half of 2001, Iran continued to seek production technology, training, expertise, equipment, and chemicals from PRC (and Russian) entities for the production of nerve agents.
+The DCI's April 2003 report said that, in the first half of 2002, Iran continued to seek chemicals, production technology, training, and expertise from PRC entities that could advance Iran's efforts to produce nerve agents.